fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 Compute tier choices concerns only the vCore-based model with General Purpose service tier.
 You can choose:

 - **Provisioned compute:** for regular usage pattern, fixed amount of resources over time and you are billed regardless of usage.
 You need to manage the sizing compute resources depending on your workload.
-- **Serverless compute:** for intermittent and unpredictable usage with lower average compute utilization over time.
-It provides automatic scaling for compute resources and you are billed only for the amount of compute used.
+- **Serverless compute:** for intermittent and unpredictable usage.
+It provides automatic scaling for compute resources and, you are billed only for the amount of compute used.
 This option also supports automatic pausing (in this setting you only pay for the storage).

 ### Plan, deploy, and verify Azure SQL